TeemuKoivisto/prosemirror-dev-toolkit/README.md

 As in the old tools, the toolkit consists of 6 tabs which interact with the PM editor in various ways.
 Basically what happens is the dev-toolkit injects itself into the DOM, visible as the rounded button in the bottom right corner.
 It also replaces the dispatchTransaction method of the EditorView to be able to track the transactions as they occur.

-Another useful thing it can do is persist snapshots and hydrate them, to which I also added export/import functionality, that makes replaying editor bugs easier.
+Another useful thing it can do is persist snapshots and hydrate them, to which I also added export/import functionality that makes replaying editor bugs easier.
 They don't work with Yjs however as it blocks any updates to state that are not triggered through Yjs.
-I might add that some day.
+Might fix that when I have time.
 Also in the old dev-tools there was a node picker to inspect PM nodes but I'm not sure is it working properly and alas, haven't gotten around remaking it.

 ## State